entropylan/factorio-lan-website/content/privacy.md

 ## Changes to This Privacy Policy

-41. Factory Game LAN Party reserves the right to change this Privacy Policy as we may deem necessary from time to time or as may be required by law.
+41. FLAN Party reserves the right to change this Privacy Policy as we may deem necessary from time to time or as may be required by law.
 Any changes will be immediately posted on the Website and you are deemed to have accepted the terms of the Privacy Policy on your first use of the Website following the alterations.

-    You may contact Factory Game LAN Party by email at privacy@example.com.
+    You may contact FLAN Party by email at privacy@flanparty.net.

 ## Attribution